top of page

 Every year, thousands of tonnes of clothing end up in Western Australian landfills.
 Cheap, fast fashion creates waste that harms our planet and devalues the work behind our clothes.
 By understanding the hidden cost of throwaway fashion, Perth shoppers can make more conscious choices and support clothing waste solutions that keep textiles in use for longer.
 Recycling and reusing are key to protecting WA’s environment and building a sustainable future.

-It is easy to forget where our clothes end up once we are done with them.
+It is easy to forget where our clothes go once we are done with them.
 The fast fashion industry encourages constant buying and quick disposal, filling wardrobes one week and landfill the next.
 In Perth, the impact is visible.
-Op shops overflow with donations, clothing bins are full and tonnes of unwanted garments are buried in landfill every month.
-Behind each item lies an unseen environmental cost that affects our air, water and communities.
+Op shops overflow with donations, clothing bins are full, and tonnes of unwanted garments are buried in landfill every month.
+Behind each item lies an unseen environmental cost that affects our air, water, and communities.

 Understanding Fast Fashion Waste in Perth